 There exist a number of possible explanations for why minorities report significant disadvantages relative to the Han, yet most econometric studies find that minorities suffer little to no earnings penalty in the job market.
 These hypotheses also could potentially vary between different subgroups of minorities, particularly among ‘outsider minorities’ that often face the most reported discrimination.
 The three most likely explanations for the puzzle posited in the previous section are:

-While both employers and minority employees perceive discrimination, the actual impact of the discrimination is minimal.
+While both employers and minority employees perceive discrimination, the actual impact of the discrimination, in terms of labour market outcomes, is minimal.

 The discrimination felt is real, which then forces compensating strategies (alternate career paths, increased educational attainment) that result in little end difference in measured salaries.